midas-network/covid19-scenario-modeling-hub_archive/data-processed/README.md

 Projections of infections will be used to compare outputs between models but will not be evaluated against observations.
 Projections of infections are optional.

+#### N wk ahead prop X [Round 14 specific]

+This target is the proportion of incident (weekly) cases caused by variant X among all COVID19 cases, as predicted by the model during the week that is N weeks after `model_projection_date`.

+A week-ahead scenario should represent the proportion of variant X cases occurring within a given epiweek (from Sunday through Saturday, inclusive).

+Projections of variant X proportion will be used to compare outputs between models but will not be evaluated against observations.
+Further, we do not expect a full distribution of quantiles, only mean estimates.
+Projections of proportion of variant X are optional

 ### `target_end_date`